 success

-Skip this step when firewalld is not installed or remote access is not required.
+Skip this step when firewalld is not installed or when Kibana stays on localhost behind another access layer.

 $ sudo firewall-cmd --reload